-The increase in net revenues in the year ended December 31, 2018 was primarily due to the operational growth of total Facial Aesthetics and Botox[®] Therapeutics, as well as the Zeltiq Acquisition.
-Within Facial Aesthetics, the increase in sales of Botox[®] Cosmetics was driven primarily by demand growth and higher average prices.
-The increase in sales of Botox[®] Therapeutics was driven primarily by demand growth.
-Juvederm[®] Collection revenues increased versus the prior year period, primarily resulting from demand growth.
-Within total Eye Care, Ozurdex[®] decreased versus the prior year period, primarily driven by the third quarter product recall and the temporary period of not shipping product.
+The increase in net revenues in the year ended December 31, 2018 was primarily due to the operational growth of total Facial Aesthetics and Botox® Therapeutics, as well as the Zeltiq Acquisition.
+Within Facial Aesthetics, the increase in sales of Botox® Cosmetics was driven primarily by demand growth and higher average prices.
+The increase in sales of Botox® Therapeutics was driven primarily by demand growth.
+Juvederm® Collection revenues increased versus the prior year period, primarily resulting from demand growth.
+Within total Eye Care, Ozurdex® decreased versus the prior year period, primarily driven by the third quarter product recall and the temporary period of not shipping product.
 Plastic Surgery decreased versus the prior year period, primarily driven by a fourth quarter suspension of sales and withdrawal of the remaining textured breast implants from the market in Europe.
-This suspension and withdrawal followed the non-renewal of our textured breast implants.
+This suspension and withdrawal followed the non-renewal of our textured breast implant CE Mark licenses in Europe pending a request for additional information by LNE-GMED, the notified body responsible for certification of our breast implants.
 Sales returns reserves recorded for the recalls totaled \$56.7 million in the year ended December 31, 2018.